About Peter Gabriel

 - In 1992 Gabriel co-founded Witness in response to the brutal beating of Rodney King by Los Angeles police officers.
 Witness is an international organization that trains a new generation of human rights defenders by providing resources on the safe, effective and ethical use of video.

-All GRAMMY Awards and Nominations for Peter Gabriel
+Nominations for Peter Gabriel